aghili65/OracleAPEXJsonViewer/README.md

 # Oracle Apex Json Viewer

-import plugin in oracle apex and use :D
+import plugin in oracle apex and use.